fedecarg/apify-library/README.md

 # Introduction

-Apify is a small library and a clean alternative to enterprise frameworks.
+Apify is an alternative to bloated enterprise frameworks.
+It's small, easy to understand and use.
+If you are familiar with the Zend Framework, then you already know how to use Apify.

-It's extremely easy to use and allows you to quickly create anything from a Web application to a RESTful Web service.
-If you are familiar with the Zend Framework then you already know how to use Apify.
+This library allows developers to quickly create anything, from a Web application to a RESTful Web service.

 Web services are a great way to extend your application, however, adding a Web API to an existing web application can be a tedious and time-consuming task.
 Apify was developed to ease that pain.
-It takes certain common patterns found in most web services and abstract them so that you can quickly write Web APIs without having to write too much code ([example][9]).
+It takes certain common patterns found in most web services and abstract them so that you can quickly write Web APIs without having to write too much code.
+Example: [UsersController][9].

 See it in action: http://www.youtube.com/watch?v=7ptoB0yCsDo